Bibraj96/Game-Review/README.md

 * Add games to review
 * Add genres
-* CRUD (Create, Read, Update, and Delete) you reviews
+* CRUD (Create, Read, Update, and Delete) your reviews
 * View other users' reviews

 ## Installation